bedrocklinux/bedrocklinux-website/markdown/1.0alpha3/troubleshooting.md

 ones init sees (which would be a fair assumption in almost every case except Bedrock Linux).
 You can configure `pacman` to not check for free disk space by commenting out `CheckSpace` from `~(/var/chroot/arch~)/etc/pacman.conf`

-#### {id="etc-fd-errors"} /etc/fd errors

-If you receive errors along these lines:

-	/dev/fd/~(N~): No such file or directory

-where ~(N~) is a number, this is most likely due to the fact that the device manager you are using is not setting up `/dev/fd` as some Arch programs expect.
-This can be solved (for the current session) by running:

-- {class="rcmd"}
-- rm -r /dev/fd
-- ln -s /proc/self/fd /dev

-To solve this permanently, one could simply add those two lines to `/etc/rc.local` in the core Bedrock such that it is run every time Bedrock Linux is booted.

 ### {id="fedora"} Fedora